lewiuberg/lewiuberg.github.io/_pages/home.md

     title: "Learn"
     excerpt: >
       Learn different subject related to programming or data science with me.
-      This will be a reference for myself, that I share with you."
+      This will be a reference for myself, that I share with you.
     url: "/learn/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
-  - image_path: /assets/images/brains/600x400/brains_600x400_16.png
+  - image_path: /assets/images/brains/600x400/brains_600x400_1.png
     alt: "medium"
     title: "Medium"
     excerpt: "A collection of Medium articles."